 C2.1 Identify and use symbols as variables in expressions and equations.

-Skill: Determining and Use Symbols as Variables
+Skill: Determining and Using Symbols as Variables

-In the primary grades, the variable is first represented by a box or line to be filled in (for example, 4 + _ = 6).
+In the primary grades, a variable is first represented by a box or line to be filled in (for example, 4 + _ = 6).
 Students then progress to using a drawing or geometric shape (for example, ♥ + 5 = 12) to represent a missing quantity in an equation.
-The use of the letter, as a variable, should occur in the junior grades because students need to be able to differentiate between its role in written language and its role in algebra.
+The use of a letter, as a variable, should occur in the junior grades because students need to be able to differentiate between its role in written language and its role in algebra.
 The transition is not easy, and students need to gradually become familiar with the use of literal symbols in an equation.
 How teachers present these symbols affects students' perceptions of them.
 According to Kieran and Chalouh ("Prealgebra: The transition from arithmetic to algebra," in D. Owens (Ed.), Research Ideas for the Classroom.
 Middle Grades Mathematics, 1999, p.
-62, as cited in Ontario Ministry of Education, A Guide to Effective Instruction in Mathematics, Grades 4 to 6 : Modeling and Algebra, 2008, p.
+62, as cited in Ontario Ministry of Education, A Guide to Effective Instruction in Mathematics, Grades 4 to 6: Modeling and Algebra, 2008, p.
 86), the use of literal symbols to represent a quantity should be a topic of discussion in the classroom.
-Various research studies (Demonty and Vlassis, "Pre-Algebraic Representations of Students Leaving Elementary School: A Synthesis of Educational Research 231/97", Educational Information, No. 47, 1999, pp. 16-27, as cited in Ontario Ministry of Education, A Guide to Effective Instruction in Mathematics, Grades 4 to 6 : Modeling and Algebra, 2008, p.
+Various research studies (Demonty and Vlassis, "Pre-Algebraic Representations of Students Leaving Elementary School: A Synthesis of Educational Research 231/97", Educational Information, No. 47, 1999, pp. 16-27, as cited in Ontario Ministry of Education, A Guide to Effective Instruction in Mathematics, Grades 4 to 6: Modeling and Algebra, 2008, p.
 86) have identified student misunderstandings regarding the use of these symbols in equations.
 Some examples include:

-• Students think that a = 1, b = 2, c = 3, etc.
+- Students think that a = 1, b = 2, c = 3, etc.

-• Students think, for example, that the letter a must represent a lower value than the letter c, since the letter a precedes the letter c in the alphabet.
+- Students think, for example, that the letter a must represent a lower value than the letter c, since the letter a precedes the letter c in the alphabet.

-• Students think that if a letter takes any value in one equation, then it will take that same value in other equations.
+- Students think that if a letter takes any value in one equation, then it will take that same value in other equations.

-• Students ignore the letter (for example, the algebraic expression 2p +3p is reduced to 5 by ignoring the p).
+- Students ignore the letter (for example, the algebraic expression 2p +3p is reduced to 5 by ignoring the p).

-• Students think that the letter represents an abbreviation of a common noun or unit of measurement (for example, in the algebraic expression3b +6b, students think that the b may represent "cookies").
+- Students think that the letter represents an abbreviation of a common noun or unit of measurement (for example, in the algebraic expression 3b +6b, students think that the b may represent "cookies").
 Note that in the primary grades, students may use a letter as a label in a number sentence (for example, 3b + 6b = 9b), but the letter does not represent a value.

 Students may also confuse the letter x with the multiplication sign ×.
-In their mathematics journey, students learn that to represent multiplication, the sign × can be replaced by a dot (for example, 3 • 5 = 15, ab = 32) or even omitted [for example, 3 × (2 + 4) = 3(2 + 4), 5 × a =5a].
+In their mathematics journey, students learn that to represent multiplication, the sign × can be replaced by a dot (for example, 3 • 5 = 15, a •b = 32) or even omitted [for example, 3 × (2 + 4) = 3(2 + 4), 5 × a =5a].
 Therefore, it is best not to use the letter x as a variable in the junior grades.
 Instead, letters that are contextually related are used (for example, the letter n to represent the term number or the number of objects).
 Students need to understand that the letter represents a quantity, not an object or person (for example, the letter m represents Mary's age, not Mary herself).

 In the junior grades, students continue to use symbols and to develop a sense of ownership of them.
 In particular, they gradually replace personal symbols with literal symbols to represent variables (for example, 13 + a = 19).
 They also use symbols to communicate algebraic reasoning.